When Coding Style Survives Compilation: De-anonymizing Programmers from Executable Binaries

-Now that we picked 0.4 as our classification margin threshold, which can be adjusted according to false positive and false negative tolerance, we can check how effective this method is in an open world setting.
-We take another set of 100 programmers with 900 samples.
+We performed 900 classifications in a 100-class problem to determine the confidence threshold based on the training data.
+The accuracy was 95\%.
+There were 40 misclassifications with an average classification confidence of 0.49.
+We took another set of 100 programmers with 900 samples.
 We classify these 900 samples with the closed world classifier that was trained in the first step on samples from a disjoint set of programmers.
-All of the 900 programmers are attributed to a programmer in the closed world classifier with a mean classification margin of 0.17.
-By using the verification threshold of 0.4, we can reject 811 of these classifications for manual inspection to see if they are false positives or if they do not belong to a programmer in the training set.
+All of the 900 samples are attributed to a programmer in the closed world classifier with a mean classification confidence of 0.40.
+We can pick a verification threshold and reject all classifications with confidence below the selected threshold.
+Accordingly all the rejected open world samples and misclassifications become true negatives, and the rejected correct classifications end up as false negatives.
+Open world samples and misclassifications above the threshold are false positives and the correct classifications are true positives.
+Based on this, we generate an accuracy, pecision, and recall graph with varying confidence threshold values in Figure~\ref{fig:open}.
+This figure shows that the optimal rejection threshold to guarantee 90\% accuracy on 1,800 samples and 100 classes is around confidence 0.72.
+Other confidence thresholds can be picked based on precision and recall trade-offs.
 These results are encouraging for extending our programmer de-anonymization method to open world settings where an analyst deals with many uncertainties under varying fault tolerance levels.